DavidWells/davidwells-legacy-site/content/blog/2019-05-08-a-netlify-year.md

 It feels like only yesterday...
 I was building [serverless.com](https://serverless.com) & falling in love with Netlify's truly magical workflow.

-Jump cut to a year ago, I found myself joining the Netlify team in the dog patch of San Francisco as a Growth + DX Engineer as employee #26!
+Jump cut to a year ago, I found myself joining the Netlify team in the Dogpatch of San Francisco as a Growth + DX Engineer as employee #26!

 **My mission was simple:** Help the company grow, make developer lives better & educate the JAMstack world on all things serverless.